(888) 340-0089

 Many nonprofit founders ask the same question: How long does it take to get 501(c)(3) status?

-The most accurate timeline information comes directly from the Internal Revenue Service.
-The IRS publishes estimated processing times for Form 1023 and Form 1023-EZ applications on its website.
-These published benchmarks are updated periodically and reflect current review windows.
-Processing time for 501(c)(3) approval depends largely on the form you submit and how complete your application is.
+The most accurate timeline information comes directly from the Internal Revenue Service (IRS).
+The IRS publishes current processing time benchmarks for Form 1023 and Form 1023-EZ applications on its Where's My Application for Tax-Exempt Status? page.
+Because these benchmarks are updated periodically, they provide the best estimate of current review timelines.
+Processing time ultimately depends on the application you submit, its completeness, and whether the IRS requests additional information.

 How Long Does It Take to Get 501(c)(3) Status?